 Have you seen our LinkedIn course?
-It’s 1 hour online training in how to win at LinkedIn.
+It’s 1-hour online training on how to win at LinkedIn.

 Make it simple to share your stuff.
 You could display share buttons prominently on your content and website, but we don’t really believe these are used.
 When creating your page titles, shorten the URLs so that they look nicer when being shared, especially on platforms like Twitter and Facebook.